tonysneed/Kliant.AspNetCore-Angular/README.md

 # Full Stack Web Development with ASP.NET Core and Angular

+## Description

+In this intensive two-day workshop you'll get hands-on experience building a state-of-the-art interactive web application written in Angular 2 that communicates with a RESTful backend web service running on ASP.NET Core 1.

+This allows you to leverage your C# skills to build a cross-platform Web API that can run on Linux inside a Docker container and deployed to Cloud services with a microservices architecture, while taking advantage of a modern web stack with support for integrated configuration and dependency injection systems.
+On the front end you'll use TypeScript to build a JavaScript using the latest features of ECMAScript 2015, as well as proposed future features such as decorators and async/await, while benefiting from static types, generics and interfaces to support features we've come to take for granted as developers, such as real-time syntax checking, code refactoring and intellisense.

 ## Course Outline

 ### Day 1: Building a RESTful Web API with ASP.NET Core 1 in C#